PrisonTeam/Prison/knownissues_v3.2.x.md

-* **DONE?
+* **DONE!
 Rework commands within the spigot module so all user facing commands are routed through Prison's Command Interface**
  Blue should work on this.